Tashkent Safety Guide

 LGBTQ+ Travelers

-• Avoid public displays of affection with same-sex partners, as this could attract negative attention or legal consequences
+• Avoid public displays of affection (PDA) with a same-sex partner.

 Travel Insurance